-Arcus is a high resolution X-ray grating spectrometer mission that was proposed to NASA as a MIDEX in 2016 and selected for a Phase A concept study.
+Arcus is a high resolution X-ray grating spectrometer mission that was proposed to NASA as a MIDEX in 2021.
+It was previously proposed as a MIDEX in 2016 and selected for a Phase A concept study.

 The idea for Arcus originated with the proposed International X-ray Observatory (IXO), which would have had a 4 meter diameter mirror and a large suite of instruments, including X-ray imagers and a high-resolution spectrometer.
 IXO was ranked fourth among large missions in NASA's 2010 Astrophysics Decadal Survey, "New Worlds, New Horizons."
 This ranking reflected the technical, cost, and programmatic uncertainties associated with it at the time that the assessment was undertaken.
 However, the science questions that IXO would have addressed were deemed "high-priority", and it was recommended that NASA initiate "an aggressive program to mature the mission and develop the technology" so that the mission could be realized.

 Arcus will observe astrophysical phenomena over an incredibly broad range, in a sorely underutilized bandpass.
 Its mission includes investigations from small scales to the largest, including the composition of minute interstellar dust grains, stellar evolution, feedback from supermassive black holes, and structure formation in galaxy clusters.
-Using technologies developed for ESA's Athena mission and in the world-class laboratories of MIT/Lincoln Labs, Arcus is expected to achieve resolution R (= λ/Δλ) = 3000 over its ~12-50 Å bandpass, an improvement of an order of magnitude over existing or approved observatories, such as Chandra, XMM-Newton, XARM, and Athena.
-The effective area and figure of merit [sqrt(effective area * spectral resolution)] are shown in Figure 1.
+Using technologies developed for ESA's Athena mission and in the world-class laboratories of MIT/Lincoln Labs, Arcus is expected to achieve resolution R (= λ/Δλ) = 3800 over its projected ~10-60 Å bandpass, an improvement of an order of magnitude over existing or approved observatories, such as Chandra, XMM-Newton, XRISM, and Athena.
+Its key characteristics are summarized in Table 1.
+No other mission, current or planned, offers these capabilities.
+The effective area is shown in Figure 1.
 A comparison of example spectra from Arcus and other X-ray gratings are shown in Figure 2.